 To give an idea of what’s involved when we expect people to save for retirement: The median annual salary when today’s retirees started their working years was about $8,000.
 Imagine the depressing shock you would get if you assumed back then that something like $160,000 would fund a 20-year retirement?
 Today, the average annual income is around $50,000, meaning $1,000,000 should maintain an average lifestyle for 20 years.
 If inflation remains on the same continuum, today’s younger workers are saving for a retirement where $312,500 is the average yearly income.
 The same median retirement nest egg will need to be $6,250,000.
 And yet they are living paycheck to paycheck already.

 If many seem hopeless about retirement, it is because they have good reason to be.
 Where will you find an interest-bearing savings account that will keep up with that?
 What stock or mutual fund, or magical combination of just the right ones, will generate that much return without crashing along the way?
 With the market as overvalued as it is, it is a dangerous proposition to sink too much into equities right now.
 Can you imagine downgrading your lifestyle, giving up cable, driving a beater car just to send it all to Wall Street, and then have all that vanish?
 It happens periodically; it happened literally six years ago!

->

-> Gold, on the other hand, retains its value remarkably over the long term.
+Gold, on the other hand, retains its value remarkably over the long term.
 It has an excellent track record of thousands of years for keeping up with monetary shenanigans.
 Having a portion of your portfolio in precious metals makes perfect sense in light of all these economic pitfalls.
 Don’t let the inflationary, low interest rate climate the Federal Reserve has created paralyze you from saving for the future.
-Save in gold.federal reserve, gold, social security, stock market
+Save in gold.Featured, federal reserve, gold, social security, stock market